Some observations on the new model constitution for a private company limited by shares

 Model Constitution does not provide maximum indemnities for directors

 Regulation 119 of the model constitution indemnifies directors against liability in connection with any negligence, default, breach of duty or breach of trust (other than any liability referred to in section 172B(1)(a) or (b) of the Act).
 There seems no reason to limit the indemnity to liability involving fault, which seems to ignore the possibility of a director incurring no-fault liability, e.g. strict liability, for example under some anti-corruption laws.
-Therefore, we would suggest a slightly different approach to drafting the directors’ indemnity to give them the widest indemnity permissible by law, with perhaps a power for the board of directors to make exclusions from the indemnity on a case by case basis.
+Therefore, we would suggest a slightly different approach to drafting the directors’ indemnity to give them the widest indemnity permissible by law, with perhaps a power for the board of directors to make exclusions from the indemnity on a case-by-case basis.

 Data protection